gelthemu/croozefm/src/data/policies/privacy-statement.md

 ### Governing Law

-This policy follows Ugandan law, including the [Data Protection and Privacy Act, 2019](https://media.ulii.org/media/legislation/18002/source_file/b6ae5cce4290322a/2019-9.pdf) _(Act 9 of 2019)_.
+This statement follows Ugandan law, including the [Data Protection and Privacy Act, 2019](https://media.ulii.org/media/legislation/18002/source_file/b6ae5cce4290322a/2019-9.pdf) _(Act 9 of 2019)_.
 Disputes about your info fall under these rules.

 ### Your Rights